AndreAllegrini/wfRICLPM/README.md

 # wfRICLPM

-wfRICLPM is a function to create a RI-CLPM lavaan model including sibling regressions overtime, while taking into account the fact that family members resemble eachother.
+wfRICLPM is a function to create a RI-CLPM (**Hamaker et al., 2015**) lavaan model including sibling regressions overtime, while taking into account the fact that family members resemble eachother.

 Source as: